yannrv/Masterarbeit/README.md

 # Master Thesis Project
-Impact of Seagrass Morphology and Environmental Factors on Microbial Diversity Associated with Seagrass Leaves.
+Influence of Morphological Traits and Environmental Factors on Microbial Diversity in the Phyllosphere of Zostera marina.

 ## Description

-This project contains the scripts, datas and Figures and comments of my Master's thesis.
+The project contains the Scripts, Datas and Figures of my Master's thesis.

 ## Project Structure

-- **Data/**: Contains the data files used in the analysis inclunding supplementary data.
+- **Data/**: Contains the data files used in the analysis.

 - **Figures/**: Contains figures generated from the analysis.
+  - **Map/**: Subdirectory with figures related to Map.
-  - **16S/**: Subdirectory with figures related to 16S analysis.
+  - **Results/**: Subdirectory with figures related to the Results section.
+  - **Supplementary/**: Subdirectory with supplementary figures.

 - **Script/**: Contains scripts used in the analysis.
   - **Pre_processing/**: Scripts used for preprocessing 16S and 18S data.
-  - **Processing/**: Scripts for processing the 16S and 18S data.

 ## Usage